Cindytalk

+Cindytalk is a long-running British post-punk, experimental music, dark ambient and drone rock band founded in 1982 by Cindy Sharp (earlier credited as Gordon Sharp and sometimes known as Cinder).

-Cindytalk is an experimental music project, founded in 1982.
-Cindytalk operated as a group for many years, but more recently has been a solo project by Cinder (previously known as Gordon Sharp), a Scottish performer and the only constant member since 1982.
+The band was for many years signed to the English indie label 4AD.
+Cindytalk has more recently become a solo project of Cinder, a Scottish performer and the only constant member since their formation in 1982.

 1982–2003

-Cindytalk was formed in 1982 by Cinder (vocals) and David Clancy (guitar, keyboards) from the ashes of Edinburgh-based punk/new wave band The Freeze.
+Cindytalk was formed in 1982 by vocalist Cinder (then credited as Gordon Sharp) and David Clancy (guitar, keyboards; formerly of Edinburgh-based punk/new wave band The Freeze).
 After re-locating to London in 1982, Cindytalk began to work towards their debut album Camouflage Heart, with a darker and more fractured sound that drew much from post-punk and early European industrial music.
 In 1983 Cinder and Clancy were joined by John Byrne who proved to be a crucial component in Cindytalk's deliberately disintegrating sound.

+In 1984 Sharp became well known for her vocals on three songs on the 4AD collective This Mortal Coil's album "It'll End in Tears: "Kangaroo", "Fond Affections" and "A Single Wish".
+According to the critic Sean O'Neal, "if anything, that album actually belongs to Cindytalk’s Gordon Sharp, who sings three songs to Fraser’s two: lending his cabaret quaver to the opening cover of Big Star’s “Kanga Roo,” as well as the equally stunning “Fond Affections” (whose “Let’s all sit down and cry” refrain doubles as album thesis statement).